 - Professional and Scholarly Publishing Leads the Market for Ebooks by a Wide Margin

 - Archetypes: A Practical Look at Apps and eBooks in Scholarly Publishing (YouTube):

 I added a link to the TAPAS Project (TEI Archiving Publishing and Access Service), a site for scholars interested in encoding their work using TEI (see the post above dated 6/5/12).
-I have this on the back burner, but would really like to do such encoding after I have done the simple transcribing in Word.
+13 July 2020: This looked interesting once, but I will not be moving beyond this blog—got old and all that.
+Just trying to survive this pandemic.